 It’s as spectacular as it sounds!
 As ash gradually pushes up towards the surface of a volcano, the friction creates a lightning effect.
 It’s only ever been seen a few hundred times.

-Do you know any interesting or fun facts about volcanoes?
+Do you know any fun facts about volcanoes?
 Share them in the comments below!